alex025x/hangman/README.md

 - [Reddit](https://https://www.reddit.com/r/Python/) this subreddit has been a big help in explaining to me Modular Programming for my project.

-- [Fsymbols](https://fsymbols.com/generators/) great tool for creating the temporary game logo.
+- [Fsymbols](https://fsymbols.com/generators/) great tool and helped me create the temporary game logo.

 [Back to Top](#)